apecloud/kubeblocks.io/blog/community-monthly-report-for-march-2024.md

 - Resolved the problem of ConfigMap not found during cluster deletion and code optimization (#6793).
 - Fixed the issue of ineffective custom endpoints when creating OSS backup repositories (#6819).
 - Resolved the issue of etcd role probe failure during the upgrade process (#6839).
-- Fixed the issue of invalid reconcile workers (#6805).
+- Fixed the issue of invalid reconcile worker nodes (#6805).

 ## New Contributors